 Once an ID is issued, it is valid for life.

-Of the more than 36,000 IDs issued in 2013, most were in Miami-Dade, Broward and Palm Beach Counties.
+Of the more than 36,000 IDs issued that year, most were in Miami-Dade, Broward and Palm Beach Counties.
 Sarasota ranked fifth with 778, and Lee eighth with 616.

 One encouraging figure that emerged from recent FWC data is that many of those who received boater education were over 25, despite the age cutoff for safety course requirements.
 FWC reported: